 - Difficulty going to the bathroom (constipation)

-If you're suffering from any of these pelvic pain symptoms, ask your doctor how TheraWand can help you.
+If you're suffering from any of these pelvic pain symptoms, we recommend speaking to a medical professional.

 What conditions can pelvic floor therapy help alleviate?